the-draupnir-project/draupnir4all_docs/content/docs/how_to_use_draupnir.md

 !draupnir list create <shortcode> <alias localpart>
 ```

 - `shortcode` is a short name given to this list.
 It should be short and easy to type.
   However contrary to mjolnir you are likely not going to type it often.
 - `alias localpart` is the local part of the address draupnir is going to create for this list.
   This is useful if you ever want to share your policy list with other communities.

-For example, the following command will create a policy list with the short code `spam` and the address `#my-community-spam-policy-list:draupnir.midnightthoughts.space`
+For example, the following command will create a policy list with the short code `spam` and the
+address `#my-community-spam-policy-list:draupnir.midnightthoughts.space`:

 ```
 !draupnir list create spam my-community-spam-ban-list
 ```

-You only need to create a policy list once, and can then add as many users and servers
+You only need to create a policy list once, and you can then add as many users and servers
 as you want to that policy list.
 You can also create as many policy lists as you want.

 It is also possible to configure a default policy list draupnir will use for bans if